 It is likely that you will be sentenced immediately.
 The Judge will take into consideration your prior record, if any, and the nature of the offense with which you have been charged.
 Any determination of Fine and Cost will be decided by the Judge at that time.
 (The violation bureau payout schedule does not apply when you appear in court.)

 By pleading no contest, you do not admit guilt; therefore, no one can use that plea against you in any subsequent trial or hearing, whether it is criminal or civil in nature.
 In a no contest plea, you admit that the allegations contained in the complaint or citation are true, but only for the purpose of this hearing.
-If the Judge accepts your plea of no contest and there are sufficient allegations contained in the citation, you will probably be found guilty.
-The Judge will read the report of the officer and listen to what you have to say by way of mitigation.
-In such a case, it would be the Judge’s finding, not your admission of guilt.
+If the Judge accepts your plea of no contest and there are sufficient allegations contained in the citation, you will likely be found guilty.
+The Judge will read the report of the officer and listen to what you have to say by way of mitigation prior to sentencing.

 The Judge will take into consideration your prior record, if any, and the nature of the offense with which you have been charged.
-Any determination of Fine and Cost will be decided by the Judge at that time.
-(The violation bureau payout schedule does not apply when you appear in court.
+Any determination of fines and costs will be decided by the Judge at that time.
+(The violation bureau payout schedule does not apply when you appear in court.)

 Not guilty means you deny having done one or more of the elements contained in the offense or that you have a justifiable excuse for doing what you have done.
 If you plead not guilty, the matter will be set for trial at some date in the future.

 This plea is self-explanatory, except that it must be filed in writing.